-When compared o a few European Union member states, Germany may seem an inexpensive destination of study.
+When compared o a few European Union member states, Germany may seem an inexpensive destination for study.
 However, the average cost of living in Germany is higher than the average in the European Union.
-Therefore, you must have a stable and good financial backing before pursuing higher education in Germany.
+Therefore, you must have stable and good financial backing before pursuing higher education in Germany.

 Learn About Popular Part-Time Jobs In Germany!